sam-schmitt/blitz-exercise/README.md

 From there, I used the UI to visualize the tree and identify any issues that needed fixing.
 As I interacted with the tree in the UI, I noticed that some of the nodes were not behaving as expected.

 By examining the console logs and carefully stepping through the code, I was able to identify most of the issues and make some necessary fixes.
 I learned a lot about state and how it can be managed through a recursive tree.
 The `createReference` function was the most interesting problem to solve.
+For referred components, _any_ changes made to the referrer get applied to the referee including when you add or edit children, or edit any individual components.

 _Referrer Group Component_